Stellarium/stellarium/skycultures/chinese_song_dynasty/description.md

 Great Yin (太阴, pinyin: Tàiyīn): The Moon.
 It represents the pinnacle of Yin energy.

 Division Star (辰星, pinyin: Chénxīng): Mercury.
-Since Mercury always moves within 30 degrees on either side of the Sun, the angular unit *Chen* was defined accordingly, representing 30 degrees.
-The celestial circle is divided into twelve *Chen*.
-Hence, Mercury came to be called the *Division Star*.
+From Earth, Mercury's angular distance from the Sun never exceeds 28 degrees, remaining within one *Chen* (a 30-degree unit, see discussion of *Chen* above), and thus it is historically known as *Division Star*.

 Grand White (太白, pinyin: Tàibái): Venus.
 It is named for its extremely high brightness and pure white color.